 “Obviously I had no favorite since I dumped them all!”

 YES, the Feud with Joan Crawford was Real

 Bette actually got along with very few of her female costars.
-Male costars, not really a problem for Bette.
-But the females!!!!
-Cat fights with just about every one, from Miriam Hopkins to Susan Hayward (Olivia de Havilland and Anne Baxter were the only two female co-stars who remained on friendly terms with Bette).
+Male costars were seldom a problem for Bette.
+But the females!
+Bette engaged in cat fights with just about every single one, from Miriam Hopkins to Susan Hayward.
+(Olivia de Havilland and Anne Baxter were the only two female co-stars who remained on friendly terms with Bette.)
 But the most notorious Davis feud of all was with the equally legendary Joan Crawford.

-Ok, so the feud started back in 1935, when Bette made Dangerous with Franchot Tone.
-Bette had an affair with Tone, who was engaged to….Joan Crawford!
-Bette at the time was more than a little jealous of Joan, who was a big star at MGM, getting plum roles and the royal treatment, while Bette was stuck in “B” pictures at Warner Brothers, despite her greater acting talent.
+The feud started back in 1935, when Bette made Dangerous with Franchot Tone.
+Bette had an affair with Tone, who at the time was engaged to….Joan Crawford!
+At that point in her career, Bette was more than a little jealous of Joan, who was a big star at MGM–getting plum roles and the royal treatment–while Bette was stuck in “B” pictures at Warner Brothers, despite her greater acting talent.
 It’s likely that Bette knew exactly what she was doing when she chose to pursue a relationship with Tone.
 Obviously, this made Joan mad, and so the lifelong cat fight began!

-By the time Crawford and Bette both signed on to make What Ever Happened to Baby Jane?
+By the time Crawford and Bette signed on to make What Ever Happened to Baby Jane?
 (1962), both actresses were experiencing career and financial low points.
-Nothing else would have motivated them to work together!
+Absolutely nothing else would have motivated them to work together.
 Constant fighting and vicious words prevailed on set, and the cherry on the cake was when Bette received a Best Actress nomination for her work on the film.
 Joan did not.